 They have clear labels that set expectations of what lies beneath.
 Unclear menu links cause click fear.

 Take a look at the navigation menu I have up there.
-I’ve done a good amount of testing to find the perfect good enough wording for those.
+I’ve done a good amount of testing to find the good enough wording for those.
 (If some of those are not clear enough, do let me know).

 Here’s another one: